aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 ```

-Once we have a ToastNotification object with our feed item text, we provide it to the ToastNotificationManager
+With a ToastNotification object that contains the feed item text, the ToastNotificationManager can
-to handle showing it.
+handle the details of showing it to the user.
 Note: showing the notification requires the AUMID from the application running the
 executable.
 In my case it is PowerShell 7.0.
 More on that below...
 ```rust
 ToastNotificationManager::GetDefault()?